top1944/duckuments/docs/atoms_20_setup_and_demo/18_setup_duckietown/05_duckietown_parts.md

      <img src="signs.png" style='width: 15em'/>
 </div>

-Depending on the chose road topograhy, the number of necessary road signal will vary.
+Depending on the chosen road topograhy, the number of necessary road signal will vary.
 To design your Duckietown, see [](#duckietown-specs).
+You will also need to print out and the signs that you will need as described in [](#signage).

 ## Traffic lights Parts {#traffic-lights-parts status=draft}